 Get out there and spread your infectious kindness to the world!
-Create a positive atmosphere by building others up — even after Be Kind to Humankind Week comes to an end.
+Create a positive atmosphere by building others up — even after Be Kind to Humankind Week ends.

-And as always, Givelify is also here to help you practice kindness through digital giving.
-Our giving community consists of more than 55,000 churches, places of worship, and nonprofits and over 1 million donors who have given more than $3 billion.
+And as always, Givelify is here to help you practice kindness through digital giving.
+Our giving community comprises more than 55,000 churches, places of worship, nonprofits, and over 1 million donors who have given more than $3 billion.

 The donors and organizations that make up our giving community are experts at changing the world with their kindness and generosity.
-We are the experts at bringing more joy, more beauty, and more simplicity to the giving experience through online and mobile app giving.
+We are experts at bringing joy, beauty, and simplicity to the giving experience through online and mobile app giving.